What is a healthy blood pressure?

 Blood pressure medications ('hypertensives'), such as ACE inhibitors, beta blockers and diuretics can help to manage and treat high blood pressure.

-High blood pressure is common and often has no symptoms.
-Read these tips for keeping your blood pressure under control.
+High blood pressure is common but often has no symptoms.
+Get tips to keep your blood pressure under control, including through lifestyle changes and medication.

 High blood pressure (hypertension)